emsec/ImpeccableCircuitsII/Error Detection/1-CRAFT_red1/ReadMe.md

 - sim.txt: it defines all simulation settings.
 In particular, it sets the tool to inject single-bit stuck-at-0 fault into the S-box of the design at the 29th clock cycle.

 The result of the simulation (which took a couple of seconds using 30 CPU cores) can be seen in the "SimulationResult" folder.
-The "Result.txt" can be used for mounting SIFA.
+The "Result.txt" can be used to mount SIFA.